Radio

 Up to date

-Design usage
+Design Usage

 The Radio component lets users select one option from a group of mutually exclusive choices.
 Radios are always presented in groups (two or more options).
 Selecting one option automatically deselects the others.